 Gloster Javelins stationed at Coltishall

 RAF Coltishall was designated a “V-Bomber dispersal airfield” whereby the British nuclear bomber deterrent, the Avro Vulcan, Handley Page Victor and Vickers Valiant could use Coltishall in the event of their home station being damaged.
+Concrete stands were erected on the runway to accommodate these V-Bombers.

 English Electric Lightnings based at Coltishall – at the peak there were 42 on site